ReglementiXS European Downhill Cup 2023

 § 18 Awards Ceremony

-The first five riders will be honoured with a ceremony, 30 min after the race.
-Riders not present for the awards ceremony will forfeit trophies and/or prizes.
+The first five riders will be honored with a ceremony, 30 min after the race.
+A subsequent handing out of trophies or prizes is excluded.

 Whilst attending the podiums, all riders must wear their race kit or a copy of (jersey and trousers/pants).